Remote Debugging with PyCharm

-On Windows, create a pure Python project, as described in the section Creating Pure Python Project.
+On the local machine, create a pure Python project, as described in the section Creating Pure Python Project.

 import math class Solver: def demo(self, a, b, c): d = b ** 2 - 4 * a * c if d > 0: disc = math.sqrt(d) root1 = (-b + disc) / (2 * a) root2 = (-b - disc) / (2 * a) return root1, root2 elif d == 0: return -b / (2 * a) else: return "This equation has no roots" if __name__ == '__main__': solver = Solver() while True: a = int(input("a: ")) b = int(input("b: ")) c = int(input("c: ")) result = solver.demo(a, b, c) print(result)

 Creating a deployment configuration for a remote interpreter

 In this example, the machine where you run your application is referenced as local, and the machine with the remote interpreter is referenced as remote.